Unweighted graph

 Implementation with a BST

-A balanced searth tree supports the operations above in O(logV), O(logV), and O(logV) respectively leading to an overal O((E+V)logV) time complexity optimal for sparse graphs (when EV)
+A balanced search tree supports the operations above in O(logV), O(logV), and O(logV), respectively, leading to an overall O((E+V)logV) time complexity, which is optimal for sparse graphs (when EV).

 /**